 Nearly everyone enjoys going out to eat at a restaurant.
+It’s a great way to relax, socialize, and enjoy some good food.
 So, here are some questions to help you have a conversation about restaurants!

 Which one is their go-to restaurant?
 This will probably tell you a lot about what types of restaurants they like.

 172. What is the best restaurant in your area?

 It may be their local go-to restaurant, or it might be one that they only eat for special occasions.

 173. What is the fanciest restaurant you have ever been to?

 The sky is the limit, so this one will probably lead to a good story.
 You can also branch off into a conversation about ridiculously expensive foods or things in general.